kg4vdk/arcos-field-manual/markdown/01_Getting-Started.md

 ### <span id="section1-4">1.4 - Seeking Support</span>
 **Support is available primarily via GitHub.
 [Discussions](https://github.com/kg4vdk/arcos-linux-modules/discussions) can be started and [issues](https://github.com/kg4vdk/arcos-linux-modules/issues) raised when necessary.**

-When seeking ***DEVELOPER SUPPORT***, consider whether your question/issue is specific to arcOS.
+When seeking support consider whether your question/issue is specific to arcOS.
 Generic questions about "Linux" or "ApplicationXYZ" should be directed to a more appropriate support forum.

-When seeking ***ANY SUPPORT***, you are expected to provide details about what you have already tried/investigated, as well as any context necessary for readers to comprehend your issue or idea.
+You are expected to provide details about what you have already tried/investigated, as well as any context necessary for readers to comprehend your issue or idea.

-> **Developer Note:**
->
-> If you are unable to provide evidence of effort, you might consider submitting a [donation](https://www.paypal.com/donate/?hosted_button_id=4SAKRN2MH7NEW) along with your support request.
+If you are unable to provide evidence of effort, you might consider submitting a [donation](https://www.paypal.com/donate/?hosted_button_id=4SAKRN2MH7NEW) along with your support request.

 [Back to top](#top)